coderjoris/StructureScannerSwift/README.md

 3. Add a button to the main view, for example 'New Scan'

 ## Scan View
 1. Add a second view controller to the storyboard and create a segue from the 'New Scan' button to the second view.
-Name the segue 'NewScanSegue' and make the presentation `Full Screen`
+Name the segue 'NewScanSegue' and make the presentation `Full Screen`.
+In the scene hierarchy, rename the View Controller to 'Scan View Controller'.
-2. In the second view, create buttons for 'Scan', 'Restart' and 'Back'.
-Create an unwind segue from the 'Back' button to the first view.
+2. In the scan view, create buttons for 'Scan', 'Restart' and 'Back'.
+Create an unwind segue from the 'Back' button to the main view.
 You'll have to create an `@IBAction` in the main view controller first, such as `unwindToHomeScreen` in the sample.
-Now you can switch to the second view and back to the main view using the buttons.
+Test the app.
+You should be able to switch from the main view to the scan view and back, using the buttons.
+3. Create a group called 'ScanView' in the project navigator.
+Copy the swift files under 'ScanView' from the project into it.
+4. Create a group called 'MeshView' in the project navigator.
+Copy the swift files under 'MeshView' from the project into it.
-3. Create a group called 'ScanView'.
-Inside it, create the EAGLView class.
-In the storyboard, go the top View of the scan view controller and assign the EAGLView class in the identity inspector.
+5. In the storyboard, go the top View of the scan view controller and assign the EAGLView class in the identity inspector.
+6.